Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 # Collaborate using a shared repo

 Directly pulling from someone else's repository works, provided you're both on the same network, but it's a clumsy process -- and most collaborators are not on the same network.
-It's much better to set up a central repository to which you can both push as well as pull from.
+It's much better to set up a central repository to which everyone involved can push as well as pull from.

 When you tell Bob about your project, and he asks to participate too, that's exactly what you do.

 ## Create a bare repository

 What you need is a repository that doesn't have a working tree, to avoid the problem Alice had trying to push.
 That's called a _bare repository_.

 A bare repo has several advantages: